-RATINGS...
-The Bonds and the unenhanced outstanding water and wastewater revenue debt of the City are rated "Aa3" by Moody's, "AA+" by S&P and "AA+" by Fitch.
+RATINGS...The Bonds are rated "AAA" by Fitch Ratings, One State Street Plaza, New York, New York, 10004 ("Fitch"), "Aa2" by Moody's Investors Service, Inc., 99 Church Street, New York, New York, 10007 ("Moody's"), and "AA+" by Standard & Poor's Rating Services, a Standard & Poor's Financial Services LLC business, 55 Water Street, New York, New York, 10041 ("S&P") for credit ratings on the Bonds.
+The unenhanced outstanding water and wastewater revenue debt of the City is rated "Aa2" by Moody's, "AA+" by S&P and "AAA" by Fitch.
 The ratings reflect only the respective views of such organizations and the City makes no representation as to the appropriateness of the ratings.
-There is no assurance that such ratings will continue for any given period of time or that they will not be revised downward or withdrawn entirely by any or all of such rating companies, if in the judgment of any or all companies, circumstances so warrant.
+There is no assurance that such ratings will continue for any given period of time or that they will not be revised downward or withdrawn entirely by any or all of such ratings companies, if in the judgment of any or all companies, circumstances so warrant.
 Any such downward revision or withdrawal of such ratings, or either of them, may have an adverse effect on the market price of the Bonds.